Music censorship: China

 China has historically condemned or banned any musician who publicly supports Tibetan independence or otherwise interacts with the Dalai Lama; in 2008, Björk chanted "Tibet, Tibet" to the audience whilst performing "Declare Independence" during a concert in Shanghai.
 Zhou Heping stated that the song, which was not cleared by Chinese authorities, had caused "dissatisfaction among the broader Chinese audience".
 He described Björk's case as an isolated incident, and denied that the Ministry of Culture was wanting to further restrict performances by Western acts in the country in response to the incident, since China wanted international musicians to perform there for the Summer Olympics.
 In 2013, German electronic music band Kraftwerk were denied entry visas over their intent to perform at a 1999 Free Tibet concert in Washington, D.C., which was cancelled due to inclement weather.
 Maroon 5 had concerts cancelled in the country after bandmember Jesse Carmichael posted a Twitter message for the Dalai Lama's 80th birthday, and Oasis concerts in China were cancelled after lead singer Noel Gallagher performed at a Free Tibet concert in New York City.
 In 2016, the Publicity Department banned Lady Gaga after she posted a video of her meeting with the Dalai Lama prior to a conference in Indianapolis.

-In July 2016, South Korean music and entertainment was subjected to a voluntary boycott in China, in retaliation for its stationing of a THAAD missile defence system to protect against attacks by North Korea (which has diplomatic ties with China).
+In July 2016, a voluntary boycott of South Korean music and entertainment was practiced after the U.S. and South Korea announced the deployment of a THAAD missile defence system to protect against attacks by North Korea (which has diplomatic ties with China).
 K-pop groups, as well as soprano Sumi Jo, had performances cancelled in the country due to the boycott.
-Share prices of S.M.
-Entertainment and YG Entertainment also fell, as South Korean entertainment companies had increasingly invested in China to take advantage of the Korean Wave.
+Share prices of SM Entertainment and YG Entertainment also fell, as South Korean entertainment companies had increasingly invested in China to take advantage of the Korean Wave.
 In November 2017, following the settlement of the THAAD dispute, Chinese media outlets began to ease their censure of Korean music.

-"Do You Hear the People Sing?" from Les Misérables was removed from Chinese music streaming services in the wake of the 2019–20 Hong Kong protests, as the song has been considered a protest song in Hong Kong.
+"Do You Hear the People Sing?" from Les Misérables was removed from Chinese music streaming services in the wake of the 2019–2020 Hong Kong protests, as the song has been considered a protest song in Hong Kong.
+Another protest song associated with the movement, "Glory to Hong Kong", was banned under the Hong Kong national security law in 2023; the ban was upheld by appeal in May 2024.